trshant-sugoi/stackedit/drafts/2019-02-05-bloom-filter.md

 Client ->> Client : Updates Itself
 ```

 However, the server itself consists of 2 parts. the web server and the database server.
 In the code examples above we saw that we can use the murmurhash to update the hash probably in a field in the same table.
-Along with this, we need
+Along with this, we need to continuously update the master hash with each insert or update, periodically

 ---